-- Provide the CPT name in the Label field and click Save Pod, then new CPT will be created and it is displayed in your WordPress dashboard.
+- Provide the CPT name in the Label field and click Save Pod.
+A new CPT will be created, and it will be displayed in your WordPress dashboard.

-- To create Custom Fields, Click on Edit Pods in the WordPress dashboard ->Select your Custom Post (To add custom fields) -> Fields ->Add field group name and fields for the post -> Save Pods.
+- To create custom fields, click on Edit Pods in the WordPress dashboard.
+Select your Custom Post (to add custom fields) -> Fields -> Add the field group name and fields for the post in Save Pods.

 That’s it!
 With PODS, you can easily create custom post types and custom fields for your WordPress site without writing any code.

-- Install and Activate the MetaBox to create Custom Fields and MB Custom Post Types & Custom Taxonomies in your WordPress instance.
+- Install and activate the MetaBox to create custom fields and MB Custom Post Types and Custom Taxonomies in your WordPress instance.

 - Under MetaBox -> Custom Fields, you can add custom fields to your custom post type or existing post.
 You can choose from various field types such as text, textarea, select, checkbox, and more.
-Fill in all necessary details like field name and Field location etc and click Publish to see your Custom Fields displayed in the desired location.
+Fill in all necessary details, like field name, field location, etc., and click Publish to see your custom fields displayed in the desired location.

 JetEngine is a powerful plugin that allows you to create custom post types, custom fields, and custom taxonomies without any coding.
-For storing additional information to your post you can create custom fields using the plugin.
+For storing additional information in your post, you can create custom fields using the plugin.
 Now, we will walk you through the process of creating custom post types and fields with JetEngine.

-- Once it is activated, JetEngine Menu will be displayed in your WordPress dashboard.
+- Once it is activated, the JetEngine menu will be displayed in your WordPress dashboard.

 - Click JetEngine ->Post Type -> Add New.

-- Add your Post Name, Slug, and fill in all necessary details.
-Customize your Custom Post by adding Custom Fields and taxonomies by clicking the Add Meta Field button under Meta Fields.
+- Add your post name and slug, and fill in all necessary details.
+Customise your custom post by adding custom fields and taxonomies by clicking the Add Meta Field button under Meta Fields.
 Choose the field type you want to add, such as “Text”, “Number”, “Checkbox”, or “Image”.
 Fill out the field settings, such as the field label, meta key, and default value.

-- And click “Add Post Type” to create Custom Post with Metadata.
+- And click “Add Post Type” to create a custom post with metadata.

-It’s always nice to be in trend, isn’t it?
+It’s always nice to be on trend, isn’t it?
 Not only for lifestyle but also for business.
 The Ultimate CSV Importer always keeps up with the latest market developments.
-Interesting right, then try our demo now.
-So let us see how to import data into a Custom Post using the plugin.
+Interesting, right?
+Then try our demo now.
+So let’s see how to import data into a custom post using the plugin.